 Nothing in this Contract is intended to, or shall be deemed to constitute a partnership, association or joint venture with Provider in the conduct of the provisions of this Contract.
-Provider shall at all times have the status of an independent contractor without the right or authority to impose tort, contractual or any other liability on HCJFS, the BOCC, the Mayor of the City of Cincinnati, or the SWORWIB.
+Provider shall at all times have the status of an independent contractor without the right or authority to impose tort, contractual or any other liability on HCJFS or the County.